-Toyota Alphard AH30: Why a Brake Upgrade Matters
+Toyota Alphard AH30: Why a Carbon Ceramic Brake Upgrade Matters

 The Toyota Alphard AH30 is built around comfort, quietness, and effortless long-distance travel.
 What it does not hide is mass.
 Once passengers, luggage, and highway speed enter the picture, the stock brake system can start to feel more comfort-biased than confidence-inspiring.

-This is a custom AH30 Alphard / Vellfire carbon ceramic brake upgrade with 410mm front rotors, 380mm rear rotors, low-dust ceramic pads, and a stated total weight reduction of about 28 kg.
+This AH30 Alphard / Vellfire carbon ceramic brake upgrade pairs 410mm front rotors, 380mm rear rotors, and low-dust ceramic pads, with a stated total weight reduction of about 28 kg.

 |---|---|